Antero Midstream Corporation (AM)’s latest performance is not what we had anticipated - News Daemon

 Sponsored

-Company’s average yearly earnings per share was noted -1.70% at the time writing.
+The company achieved an average annual earnings per share of -1.70%.
 With a float of $321.50 million, this company’s outstanding shares have now reached $478.61 million.

 The extent of productivity of a business whose workforce counts for 586 workers is very important to gauge.
 In terms of profitability, gross margin is +61.35, operating margin of +54.66, and the pretax margin is +44.79.